katha-ai/MovieIdentityCaptioner-CVPR2024/README.md

 Make sure the `overfit` and `checkpoint` flags are set to `False`.
 Also, ensure the path relative to the features from the data directory is correctly set in the `config_base.yaml` file.

+Once the yaml file is set run the command:`python train_mod.py`

 ## Evaluation

 To evaluate a pretrained model, set the `checkpoint` flag to `True` in the `config_base.yaml` file.

 The `run_type` flag in the `config_base.yaml` file can be adjusted to specify the task for evaluation.

+Once the yaml file is set run the command:`python train_mod.py`

 ## Citation